Chapter 7 Bankruptcy Attorney in Tifton

 While a Chapter 7 filing is a viable option for many people, it’s important to seek knowledgeable legal representation to help you make the right decision.
 Michael H. Turner P.C. has over 20 years of experience helping good people through hard times, and we are here to provide you with the guidance you need.
 If you’re considering filing for bankruptcy, it is worth speaking to our bankruptcy attorney in Tifton to find out which type of bankruptcy filing is right for you.

 We offer No Money Down.
-Contact Michael H. Turner P.C. online or call (229) 354-4490 now to schedule a free initial meeting with a Chapter 7 attorney in Tifton.
-We are ready to answer all of your questions!
+Contact Michael H. Turner P.C. online or call (229) 354-4490 to schedule a free initial meeting with a Chapter 7 attorney in Tifton.
+We are ready to answer all of your questions.

 What Debts Are Discharged in Chapter 7?